Adolescence is a time when many changes occur — physical, emotional, social and intellectual — all of which can influence a teen's nutritional needs.

 Working all morning at school burns up a lot of energy, and adolescents need a healthy lunch to refuel so that they can make the most of their afternoon.
 Encourage your adolescent to eat a healthy lunch every day, either one provided by the school or one brought from home.
 For more information about making healthy choices from the school menu, or about packing healthy lunches from home, see School Lunches.

-Statistics show that the number of children of all ages who are overweight or obese is increasing at an alarming rate.
+Statistics show that the number of children of all ages who are overweight or obese has increased in recent years.
 At the same time, the intake of fat, saturated fat and sodium among all children (as well as adults) significantly exceeds the recommended amounts.
 Eating habits are formed during childhood, when obesity and other diseases including heart disease and osteoporosis also begin to develop.
 It is important that parents themselves eat healthy diets and get regular exercise.
 This will help to establish these healthy eating habits in their children.
 For more information on eating healthy to maintain a healthy weight, see Obesity.

 Remember that meals and snacks are important social times for children and families.
 If you are home with your adolescent after school, sit down with him as he eats his snack and give him an opportunity to tell you about his day.
 Although your adolescent may be spending more time with friends, make plans, whenever possible, to share meals together as a family, whether breakfast, dinner or weekend lunches.
 Encourage pleasant conversation during mealtimes and make sure that each person gets a chance to talk.
 If your family hardly ever seems to share evening meals together at home because of scheduled evening activities, try packing a picnic supper and eat together at the event.